Tw1ster95/twitchbot/README.md

 # twitchbot

+**The code is old and inefficient.
+I will probably release a new one soon.**

 **Information:**
-Eazy customizable discord bot with a few ready functions.
+Eazy customizable twitch bot with a few ready functions.

 Main files are bot.js, functions.js and util.js.
 Everything in the /functions/ folder are extra functions that can be added/removed at any time.
 Some of the functions can't function without another so be carefull if you remove something.